What is the post-pandemic outlook for Asian shares?

 We would also point out that China has already made some moves towards tightening policy and talking down more speculative areas.
 We would expect government and central bank support and liquidity to start being withdrawn earlier in those countries that have already done well.
 It’s therefore very important to be active in asset allocation to take account of these kinds of divergences.

-We’d also highlight that, in our view, Asian stock markets are very well placed compared to the rest of the world in terms of income potential and the robust dividend streams that Asian companies offer.
+We’d also highlight that, in our view, Asian stock markets are very well placed compared to the rest of the world in terms of growth potential, and the robust dividend streams they offer also make them attractive to income investors.

 It is partly a legacy of the Asian financial crisis that companies in the region went into the crisis with generally more conservative balance sheets than their peers in other regions.
 They also had more reasonable payout ratios, especially compared to those seen in places like the UK.

-We therefore see no reason why dividends cannot recover along with earnings.
+We therefore see no reason why dividends cannot recover along with earnings albeit the exact timing around increases will remain dependent on the path of the pandemic.

 The value of investments and the income from them may go down as well as up and investors may not get back the amounts originally invested.
 Past performance is not a guide to future performance and may not be repeated.